salama/object-machine/object/instructions.md

 ### NewMessage

 The NewMessage instruction makes a new Message available for a Method.
-For preperation of the next message send, the new message is one of the four objects that can be accessed.
+For preparation of the next message send, the new message is one of the four objects that can be accessed.
 Making a call will then swap the new message as the current message.

 Messages, like Frames, are kept as a linked list by the object space.
-This linked list of messages has the function of the stackin a register machine.
+This linked list of messages has the function of the stack in a register machine.
 But since Messages are objects, they are easier understood and handled.

 ### Branches